 If you’ve got a Samsung phone, you’ll want to set up Samsung Pay.
 The app comes pre-installed on most Samsung phones.
 Open the app, tap “Get Started,” and create a unique PIN.
 Then follow the instructions to add credit cards to Samsung Pay.

 Once your credit cards are set up within the app, you can begin using Samsung Pay to make credit card phone payments.
 First, open the Samsung Pay app on your phone.
 Confirm your identity by entering your PIN, letting Samsung scan your iris or putting your thumb or finger on your phone’s fingerprint scanner.
 Then hold your phone over the contactless card reader, and the payment will process automatically.

 Samsung Pay’s Favorite Cards feature makes it easy to switch between credit cards before making payments by phone.
 Simply swipe up from the bottom of your phone’s screen to access your Favorite Cards and choose the card you’d like to use for your next Samsung Pay purchase.

-Knowing how to use your credit card on your phone can make shopping trips go a lot more smoothly and keep you from having to make contact with the card terminal.
+Knowing how to use your credit card on your phone can make shopping more convenient and keep you from having to make contact with the card terminal.

 Instead of having to dig a credit card out of your wallet, you can simply unlock your phone and hold it over the contactless credit card reader.
 Look for your mobile wallet’s logo or a contactless symbol (which looks like a Wi-Fi signal turned sideways) on the card reader to verify it can accept mobile payments.

 These mobile wallet apps also work for online purchases with many retailers, turning online shopping into a near-seamless process.
 Paying with a credit card by phone is easy to set up and as secure as a traditional credit card transaction.
 Why not give your mobile wallet a try the next time you make a purchase?